 Critical thinking skills are introduced at this level as well.
 In every subject from science to social studies, students are encouraged to ask questions, to investigate, and to come to their own conclusions with the guidance of our excellent instructors.

-Lower school students also begin studying Hebrew and Jewish Studies as five year olds in Kindergarten or earlier if they've been in our Preschool.
-Specialists in art, music, physical education, and dance round out our full-spectrum curriculum.
+Lower school students also begin studying Hebrew and Jewish Studies as five year olds in kindergarten or earlier if they've been in our Preschool.
+Specialists in art, music, physical education, and makerspace round out our full-spectrum curriculum.

 Students of all ages take a variety of day field trips.
-Field trips often include the Rice Museum, the end of the Oregon Trail in Oregon City, the Lelooska Museum, a ride on the Portland Sternwheeler and a Portland walking tour.
+Field trips often include the Rice Museum, the end of the Oregon Trail in Oregon City, the Lelooska Museum, a ride on the Portland Sternwheeler, and a Portland walking tour.
 Beginning in fifth grade, students take overnight field trips that support and enrich the curriculum.
-Fifth grade students spend four days doing environmental studies at Islandwood on Bainbridge Island, Washington.
+Fifth grade students participate in a four day overnight OMSI camp on the Oregon Coast.

 If you would like more information about the PJA Lower School, please contact Sarah Kahn Glass, our Admission Director at 503.535.3599.